 Nobody wants to work somewhere they hate.
 That seems pretty obvious, but in recent years it’s become more relevant to workers and management alike—people are voluntarily leaving jobs more than they have in years, and “job-hopping” is more popular among younger workers than any other generation.
+While the COVID-19 pandemic’s effect on the economy might mean a temporary decline in job-hopping, the experience of 2020 has also brought into starker contrast which workplaces care about their employees and which do not.
 So the pretty obvious conclusion is that if you want to keep the employees you have and bring in awesome new ones, culture is a big part of the answer.

 That applies to more than just hiring and retaining talent, though.
 Your company culture also plays a huge role in bringing in new customers.
 Buying is often more an emotional process than a logical one, and a customer’s affinity for your brand—or lack thereof—can make the difference.

 The short version is this: if anyone’s heard about your company culture, you’ve likely done at least a reasonably good job of marketing it.
 You might be doing it actively, by opening your doors to profilers or by sharing your inner workings through blogs, social media, and other channels.
 You might be doing it passively as well, simply by allowing your employees to spread the good word on your behalf.
 Whether you’re evangelizing for yourself or other people are doing it for you, it counts.

 So let’s look at some examples of how marketing your culture works.
 We’ll identify two businesses that have done a good job and look at how they’ve done it, and see how that can affect your business in a positive way.